Please click on the NEW Quick Links at the top right hand corner to get the latest information we received concerning the Coronavirus.

 NEW STUDENT and KINDERGARTEN REGISTRATION 2020-2021

-This portal is for new students grades K-12 who will be entering the Dumont School District in the 2020-2021 school year.
+This portal is for new students grades K-12 who will be entering the Dumont School District DURING the CURRENT 2020-2021 school year.
 SelectLinkto create an account.

 After you have completed your on-line registration you must call to make an appointment for Residency Verification.
 For an appointment please contact the registrar at 201-338-8933 and leave a message. *NOTE: If your child is currently enrolled in the Dumont School District as a Pre-K student, DO NOT begin the registration process.
 Instead, contact the Registrar at 201-338-8933.